F-Gray/QCCSRC/README.md

 void     GridMPI<class T>::CoordLocalToGlobal(int* x, int* y, int* z);
 ```

-The member functions <i>CoordGlobalToLocal</i> and <i>CoordLocalToGlobal</i> can be used to map coordinates on the global grid to the corresponding coordinate in the local data grid, and vice versa.
-The <i>GridLocal</i> member exposes a <i>Grid</i> class which contains the local data.
+The member functions `CoordGlobalToLocal` and `CoordLocalToGlobal` can be used to map coordinates on the global grid to the corresponding coordinate in the local data grid, and vice versa.
+The `GridLocal` member exposes a `Grid` class which contains the local data.

-The <i>GridMPI</i> class also implements members to obtain, read in and move subgrid regions.
+The `GridMPI` class also implements members to obtain, read in and move subgrid regions.

 ```C++
 void GridMPI<class T>::ObtainSubGrid(Grid<T>& GridOut, GridRegion Region);                                          //Obtain data in Region in local Grid GridOut